RetroAchievements/docs/docs/developer-docs/am-i-ready-for-review.md

 Everything below should be **avoided**.
 If you need to make an exception, explain why.
 - Achievements without a Delta-Mem pair
 - Achievements using only a single address (even if it uses it for multiple conditions)
-- Having a hit count of (1) or higher without a way to reset hits
+- Having a hit count target of (1) or higher without a way to reset hits
 - Using ResetIf or PauseIf for negation instead of managing hits
 - Using text based addresses in general
 - Using addresses without code notes